rydmike/flex_color_scheme/README.md

    appBarColor: Color(0xFF5C7267),
  );

- // You can build a scheme the long way, by specifying all the required hand
- // picked scheme colors, like above.
-You can also build color schemes from a
- // single primary color.
-With the [.from] factory, then the only required color
- // is the primary color, the other colors will be computed.
-You can optionally
- // also provide the primaryVariant, secondary and secondaryVariant colors with
- // the factory, but any color that is not provided will always be computed for
- // the full set of required colors in a FlexSchemeColor.
- //
- // In this example we create our 2nd scheme from just a primary color
+ // In this example we create our 2nd scheme from just a primary color for the light
- // for the light and dark schemes.
-The custom app bar color will in this case
+ // and dark schemes.
+The custom app bar color will in this case also receive the
- // also receive the same color value as the one that is computed for
+ // same color value as the one that is computed for secondaryVariant color. final FlexSchemeColor myScheme2Light =
- // secondaryVariant color.
- final FlexSchemeColor myScheme2Light =
      FlexSchemeColor.from(primary: const Color(0xFF4C4E06));
  final FlexSchemeColor myScheme2Dark =
      FlexSchemeColor.from(primary: const Color(0xFF9D9E76));

  // Create a list with all color schemes we will use, starting with all
- // the built-in ones and then adding our custom ones at the end. final List<FlexSchemeData> myFlexSchemes = <FlexSchemeData>[
+ // the built-in ones and then adding our two custom ones at the end. final List<FlexSchemeData> myFlexSchemes = <FlexSchemeData>[
-   // Use the built in FlexColor schemes, but exclude the placeholder for custom
+   // Add the predefined FlexColor schemes ...FlexColor.schemesList,
-   // scheme, a selection that would typically be used to compose a theme
-   // interactively in the app using a color picker, we won't be doing that in
-   // this example.
-   ...FlexColor.schemesList,
-   // Then add our first custom FlexSchemeData to the list, we give it a name
+   // Then add our first custom ones to the list. const FlexSchemeData(
-   // and description too.
-   const FlexSchemeData(
      name: 'Custom purple',
      description: 'Purple theme created from custom defined colors.',
-     // Flex scheme data holds separate defined color schemes for its light and
-     // matching dark theme colors.
-Dark theme colors need to be much less
-     // saturated than light theme.
-Using the same colors in light and dark
-     // theme modes does not look nice.
      light: myScheme1Light,
      dark: myScheme1Dark,
    ),